adimit/werti/docs/HACKING.markdown

 # Hacking WERTi

-This document tells you how to modify WERTi.
+This document should help you get started with modifying WERTi's internals.

 ## The File Hierarchy